Forgive Greg Raymer, if you can, for his poor choice in eyewear.

 After playing at the Five Diamond Poker Classic in 2004, Raymer headed back to his hotel room at the Bellagio and was confronted by two men who tried to push him into his room.

 Thinking the men would kill him because he had seen their faces, Raymer fought them off, and the would-be robbers ran away.
 The men were caught six months later in California and received robbery convictions.

 Still, the experience wasn't enough to steer Raymer away from professional poker.
-He quit his job in Connecticut soon after winning the World Series and now keeps a modest tournament schedule while competing online.
+He quit his job in Connecticut soon after winning the World Series and now keeps a modest tournament schedule while competing in real money poker online.

 The year after his big win, Raymer made his way back to the WSOP where he cashed in three events.
 Most notably, he earned a 25th-place finish in the $10,000 Main Event that scored him $304,680 and sixth place in the $1,500 No-Limit Hold'em event for $119,450.

 At the 2006 series, Raymer raked in $93,124 for his fifth-place result in the $5,000 No-Limit 2-7 Draw Lowball.

 Greg Raymer didn't play too many tournaments going forward due in part to his lawsuit against World Poker Tour Enterprises.
 Raymer - along with Andy Bloch, Annie Duke, Phil Gordon, Howard Lederer, Joseph Hachem and Chris Ferguson - accused the WPT of eliminating competition and using the pros' names and images to sell products without consent or compensation.